 Technical term when realising an error has occurred.

 A grade in writing or printing paper; usually used for letterheads or business forms.

 A method of packing finished printed products in which they are not wrapped in parcels but stacked onto pallets, usually turned in equal quantities.
 Finished pallets are then wrapped in plastic film.

 Any sheet in its basic size (not folded or cut); also denotes a newspaper size.

 Relative thickness of a sheet or sheets, for example, a bulky paper and a thin paper both of the same weight display different “bulk”.

 technical term, usually used before Bollocks when an error first comes to light.

 in bookbinding, the covers of a hardbound book.

 usually a fall back position when you’re not getting anywhere on press.
 By either under exposing a new plate (making more dot and therefore colour be there) or over exposing the plate (lessening the dot and therefore colour a press) trying to get an acceptable result.
 Not ideal but has saved many on occasion.

-Cyan, Magenta, Yellow, Black subtractive primary colours – used as the basic colours in the printing industry.
+Cyan, Magenta, Yellow, Black (key) subtractive primary colours – used as the fundamental colours in the printing industry.

 paper having a surface coating which produces a smooth finish.